Your need for life insurance with a mortgage

 If you’re buying a home or renewing an existing mortgage, you may be offered group insurance by your lender or broker.
 You put a lot of money towards your home, so it’s worth taking steps now to protect your investment.

-Mortgage life insurance is different from mortgage loan insuranceOpens in a new window.
-If you buy a house with less than a 20% down payment, the lending institution requires you to get mortgage loan insurance to protect against the risk of default.
-Mortgage life insurance, on the other hand, pays down or pays off the mortgage if the borrower dies.
+If you buy a house with a down payment of less than 20%, the lending institution requires you to get mortgage loan insurance to protect against the risk of default.

 What is mortgage life insurance?